-A vendor briefing is a research tool for industry analysts, and an opportunity for IT vendors to present its products, services and business strategies with analysts that cover the vendor specifically or a related technology or market.
-During a vendor briefing, the flow of information predominates from vendor to analysts and is not interactive.
-Analysts may ask questions of clarification during a briefing session, however, analyst feedback is not the focus and should not play a part or role within any given vendor briefing session.
+A Vendor Briefing is a research tool for industry analysts, and an opportunity for and IT vendor to present its products, services and business strategies to analysts who cover the vendor specifically or a related technology or market.
+During a Vendor Briefing, the flow of information predominates from vendor to analysts and is not interactive.
+Analysts may ask questions of clarification during a briefing session, however, analyst feedback is not the focus and should not play a part or role within any given Vendor Briefing session.
 Gartner analysts schedule briefings at their discretion based purely on an interest in the vendor, its technologies and its marketplace, not because of any fee or contractual relationship.

 Requesting a Vendor Briefing

 To request a briefing with Gartner analysts, complete our Vendor Briefing online form.
 If you are not a Gartner client, please complete a one-time registration prior to filling out the Vendor Briefing online form.

 Within one business day of submitting your completed application, your request is assigned to a Vendor Briefing specialist who will email you point of contact information for processing and a reference number for tracking.
 To gauge analyst interest, the specialist will disseminate your request to the relevant analysts who will typically respond to the briefings team with Yes or No to your request within two to three business days.
 Lead times for scheduling analyst accepted briefings are dependent upon analyst responsiveness and availability and are typically scheduled 2-4 weeks out.
 The lead time significantly increases for requests exceeding two analysts or when a Gartner or industry event is taking place.